 Cargo Ship: Marty challenges Jules to make out with a wall-mounted wolf head while playing "Truth or Dare."
 She gets really into it... leading to the creeped-out reactions of the rest of the cast.

-Ensemble Darkhorse: Marty.
+Marty.
 As "the fool," he gets most of the funniest lines, is the only one who figures out the Controllers' game, and turns into the hero in the third act.
-It's somewhat awesome that the guy who's half-baked into Narnia is the only guy who's actually Genre Savvy.
+It's somewhat awesome that the guy who's half-baked into Narnia is the Only Sane Man.

 "Kevin."
 Whoever he is, he exists as nothing more than a name on the whiteboard (and a brief mention in the novelization) but he has inspired a plethora of trope entries, Epileptic Trees, and Wild Mass Guessing, far more than any other character.